The Difference Between Safety Data Sheets (SDS) and COSHH Assessments

 An assessor must appreciate the difference between these two concepts.
 The purpose of a chemical risk assessment (the COSHH assessment) is to ensure that a valid decision is made about the control measures which should to be taken to prevent or control exposure to substances hazardous to health.
 In practical terms, a risk assessment will demonstrate that suitable and sufficient judgement has been taken to reach these.

 A pragmatic, common sense approach should be adopted with regard to writing assessments.
-The principle behind a risk assessment is that it should enable a person undertaking an activity (whatever their expertise) to:
+The principle behind a risk assessment is that it should enable a person undertaking an activity to:

 - Understand the hazards and subsequent risks of substances used in the activity,